jetkai/openai-for-java/README.md

         completion.setLogprobs(null);
         completion.setStop("\n");

-        CompletionResponseData data = gpt.createCompletion(completion); //You can call "data" to see the response
+        CompletionResponseData data = openAI.createCompletion(completion); //You can call "data" to see the response

         assertNotNull(data.getModel());
     }